Online Marketing for Business Web Sites: What should we be doing?

 the traffic is increasing, decreasing, or remaining stable.
 We want

 to keep the traffic increasing or stable at a reasonably high rate.
-Google Analytics is very helpful in tracking site traffic.
+Google Analytics is an excellent tool for tracking and evaluating website traffic.

 - Site rank evaluation.
 Audit the site's standing in the most